FOREX-Dollar falls after Fed, Aussie soars on record trade surplus

 Tokyo.
 "But sometimes, it's a short-term market."

-1 percent higher on the day, driven by a recovery in exports in
+on the day, driven by a recovery in exports in the fourth